latolukasz/beeorm-doc/docs/guide/lazy_crud.md

-# Lazy CRUD
+# Lazy Flush

-So far you have learned how to work with [CRUD](/guide/crud.html) actions.
-We are always trying to optimise our code in a way that every CRUD operation is as fast as possible and use minimum number of memory and allocations.
-In some scenarios you may require even better performance, for instance in scripts that operate on a huge amount of data.
-BeeORM provides special feature called *lazy* that helps you get top performance.

-## Lazy flush

-In many scenarios adding, editing and deleting entities can be executed asynchronously.
-BeeORM provides ``engine.Flush`` methods with prefix ``Lazy`` which adds all SQL queries into special redis stream.
-Then [background consumer](/guide/background_consumer.html) script will read these queries from redis stream and execute them:
+In many scenarios, adding, editing, and deleting entities can be done asynchronously using BeeORM's `engine.FlushLazy` method.
+This method adds the necessary SQL queries to a special Redis stream called `orm-lazy-channel`.
+A [background consumer](/guide/background_consumer.html) script can then read these queries from the stream and execute them.

+Here's an example of how to use `FlushLazy`:

 <code-group>
 <code-block title="code">